 Learn About Your Destination

 Try to answer the following questions and find out how prepared you are!
-If you don’t know the answers, you may find them in a country guidebook, which has sections about the history, culture, and politics of each country, on a website like the ones in the “Resources” section on the right, or in the country-specific materials given to you by your program.
+If you don’t know the answers, you may find them in a country guidebook, online, or in the country-specific materials given to you by your program.

 - Are there other languages spoken besides the dominant language?
 What are the social and political implications of language usage?